-The Best Schools for Criminal Justice Majors
+The Best Online Schools for Criminal Justice Degrees

 The criminal justice system plays a critical role in maintaining a fair and peaceful society.
 It includes various professions within law enforcement, court and legal services, corrections, and rehabilitation.